ryanmokeefe/mocha-chai-supertest/readme.md

 NB: In the first test, we were using the `.expect` method of `supertest`.
 Here we are using the expect function provided by `chai`.

-We can write another test that verifies the presence of a field in the response:
+We can write another test that verifies the presence of a field in the response...

 ```javascript
 it("should return an array of objects that have a field called 'name' ", function(done){